paspring/paspring.github.io/_posts/2025-03-14-pandas-to-sharepoint-list-upload.md

 1. Retrieve column mappings from SharePoint (internal names vs. display names).
 2. Transform a Pandas DataFrame so that its column names match SharePoint's required format.
 3. Upload multiple rows to SharePoint in an **optimized batch process** while avoiding system columns.
+4. Dynamically detect the correct internal name for the **Title** column to ensure it is retained correctly.

 ---